 Advocacy at Grant Family Medicine Residency

 At Grant, we believe family medicine is uniquely positioned to help lead communities to better health and wellness.
 We understand the importance of preserving the specialty of Family Medicine through leadership at local, regional, state, and national levels.
 Often, to continue to advocate for our patients and communities, family physicians must reach out to our legislators and testify regarding key policy issues.
 At Grant, our faculty model advocacy in leadership roles, but more importantly, our faculty engage residents to get involved with advocacy early on in their training; and many of them do!
-Currently, we are in the process of developing an AOC (Area of Concentration) for residents interested in Advocacy.
+In fact, it has become our most popular AOC (Area of Concentration)!
 Here are a few examples of opportunities our residents have throughout their time at Grant!

-Julie Petersen DO, Class of 2016 is currently completing the Robert L. Phillips, Jr., Health Policy Fellowship at the Graham Center in Washington, D.C.
+Julie Petersen DO, Class of 2016 is recently completed the Robert L. Phillips, Jr., Health Policy Fellowship at the Graham Center in Washington, D.C.
 As a resident, she was the representative to the OAFP Foundation and representative to the the OAFP Advocacy Commission, as well as the resident representative to the AAFP Commission for Governmental Advocacy and a National Conference Reference Committee Chair.